keras-team/keras/README.md

 # Keras 3: A new multi-backend Keras

-Keras 3 is a new multi-backend implementation of the Keras API, with support for TensorFlow, JAX, and PyTorch.
+Keras 3 is a new multi-backend implementation of the Keras API, with support for TensorFlow, JAX and PyTorch.

 ## Installation